 Duct tape is the standard method of keeping a vane cover together.
-When there is little to work with 'Saran Wrap' or clear plastic wrap for covering food can be wound around the frame as can the clear packing material.
-Another interesting replacement is the fabric used in model airplanes - wrapped around and shrunk tight with the appropriate gunck/dope.
+When there is little to work with 'Saran Wrap' or clear plastic wrap for covering food can be wound around the frame.
 We recommend carrying a spare vane cover, especially if sailing in the tropics where the material will deteriorate in the sun.
-Take the vane off when not in use.